 4. Industrial Policies

-In an effort to increase investment in the country, the government of St. Kitts and Nevis implemented a series of investment incentives codified in the Fiscal Incentives Act.
-The Fiscal Incentives Act provides incentives that include a tax holiday of up to 15 years, additional tax rebates of up to five years, exemption from customs duties on material and equipment deemed necessary to establish or update an enterprise, repatriation of profits, dividends, royalties, and imported capital by arrangement with the Ministry of Finance, protection of investment through government agreement, and no personal income tax.
+To increase investment in the country, the government of St. Kitts and Nevis implemented a series of investment incentives codified in the Fiscal Incentives Act.
+The Fiscal Incentives Act includes a tax holiday of up to 15 years; additional tax rebates of up to five years; exemption from customs duties on material and equipment deemed necessary to establish or update an enterprise; repatriation of profits, dividends, royalties, and imported capital by arrangement with the Ministry of Finance; and protection of investment through government agreement.
 Four types of enterprises qualify for tax holidays.
 The length of the tax holiday for the first three depends on the amount of value added in St. Kitts and Nevis.
 The Fiscal Incentives Act (Amendment) Bill, 2019, amended the definition of the fourth type, known as enclave industry.
 Enclave enterprises are now permitted to sell goods within the CARICOM region and in the local market, in addition to exporting these goods.

 Maximum Tax Holiday